COVID-19: Ohio BWC Payroll Reporting Guidelines

 Effective 4/1/20 through 12/31/20, wages paid by companies under the Families First Coronavirus Response Act for sick leave related to COVID-19 and leave time to care for a child whose school or childcare provider is closed or unavailable for COVID-19 related reasons are not reportable to BWC.
 Employers will follow the guidelines established by the Federal Government to exclude these wages from their reportable payroll and premium calculation.
 Wages reported to BWC for premium calculation purposes is subject to audit.

-The Chamber will host a virtual leadership forum on Thursday, NovemberClick to read more >
+The Chamber will host a virtual Women’s Mentoring Connections PanelClick to read more >

-The Chamber will facilitate a virtual Small Business Workshop presentedClick to read more >
+The Chamber is hosting a virtual Lunch & Learn sessionClick to read more >

-Join the Chamber on October 22nd for a virtual editionClick to read more >
+The Chamber will facilitate a virtual Small Business Workshop outliningClick to read more >

 It's easy to join.
 Start your journey with the Chamber today!